georapbox/js-utils/README.md

 #smallsJS
 > Not yet another Javascript library.

 **smallsJS** is by no means a library and it's not meant to be one.
-It's just a collection of javascript standalone functions to cherrypick for everyday tasks.
+It's just a collection of javascript standalone functions to cherrypick from, for everyday tasks.

 *Because sometimes we need <strong>small</strong> solutions and not a whole library.*